-All students are required to complete a college Individual Care Plan which should be signed by a parent or guardian and returned to their Director of Studies as soon as possible.
+All students with pre-existing medical conditions are required to complete a college Individual Health Care Plan (IHCP) which should be signed by a parent or guardian and returned to their Director of Studies as soon as possible.

-The college has trained staff who are permitted to administer basic first aid.
+The college has a nurse alongside other trained staff who are permitted to administer basic first aid.
 Students feeling unwell should alert a member of staff or present themselves to reception or the sick bay (91.G2).